wsxiaoys/lil/readme.txt

        the same name as the last argument.
 Otherwise an empty value is returned.
 See section 2 for details

+     local [...]
+       make each variable defined in the arguments a local one.
+If the variable is already defined in the local environment, nothing is done.
+       Otherwise a new local variable will be introduced.
+This is useful for reusable functions that want to make sure they will not modify existing global variables

      write [...]
        write the arguments separated by spaces to the program output.
 By default this is the standard output but a program can override this